 (a) If necessary, the Agency will adjust the awards under the Plan to ensure the overall allocation results in awards for two (2) Redevelopment Projects.
-Specifically, tax credits that would have been awarded to the lowest ranking project(s) that do(es) not meet the criteria below will be awarded to the next highest ranking Redevelopment Project(s).
-The Agency may make such adjustment(s) in any set-aside.
+Specifically, tax credits that would have been awarded to the lowest ranking project(s) that do(es) not meet the criteria below will be

-- (b) The following are required to qualify as a Redevelopment Project: - (i) The site currently contains or contained at least one structure used for commercial, residential, educational, or governmental purposes. - (ii) The application proposes adaptive re-use with historic rehabilitation credits and/or new construction. - (iii) Any required demolition has been completed or is scheduled for completion in 2017 (not including the project buildings). - (iv) A unit of local government initiated the project and has invested community development resources in the Half Mile area within the last ten years. - (v) As of the preliminary application deadline, a unit of local government formally adopted a plan to address the deterioration (if any) in the Half Mile area and approved one or more of the following for the project: - donation of at least one parcel of land, - waiver of impact, tap, or related fees normally charged, or - commitment to lend/grant at least \$750,000 in the Metro region and \$250,000 in the East, Central or West of its housing development funds (net of any amount paid to the unit of government) as a source of permanent funding.
+- (b) The following are required to qualify as a Redevelopment Project: - (i) The site currently contains or contained at least one structure used for commercial, residential, educational, or governmental purposes. - (ii) The application proposes adaptive re-use with historic rehabilitation credits and/or new construction. - (iii) Any required demolition has been completed or is scheduled for completion in 2018 (not including the project buildings). - (iv) A unit of local government initiated the project and has invested community development resources in the Half Mile area within the last ten years. - (v) As of the preliminary application deadline, a unit of local government formally adopted a plan to address the deterioration (if any) in the Half Mile area and approved one or more of the following for the project: - donation of at least one parcel of land, - waiver of impact, tap, or related fees normally charged, or - commitment to lend/grant at least \$750,000 in the Metro region and \$250,000 in the East, Central or West of its housing development funds (net of any amount paid to the unit of government) as a source of permanent funding.